jrd261/exp-docs/_pages/authentication.md

 Authorization: Bearer [token]
 ```

-In addition to authentication tokens, a "restricted token" can also be used for read-only access certain resources, e.g. content.
+In addition to authentication tokens, a long lived "restricted token" can also be used for read-only access certain resources, like content.
 The restricted token can be attached to an HTTP request as a cookie with name `_rt`, or as a query parameter, i.e. `/api/enpoint?_rt=[token]`.

 # Exchanging Credentials for a Token

-To obtain an authentication token or restricted token, you must send a POST request to ```/api/auth/login``` with a JSON payload containing your login credentials.
+To obtain an authentication token or restricted token, send a POST request to ```/api/auth/login``` with a JSON payload containing login credentials.
 If successful, the response will be a [authentication response payload](#authentication-response-payload).

 ### User Credentials